rnmapbox/maps/API.md

   strokeColor, // optional. string.
 Only for type=polygon or type=polyline.
 CSS color (#rrggbb).
 Controls line color. strokeWidth, // optional. number.
 Only for type=polygon or type=polyline.
 Controls line width. id, // required. string.
-Unique identifier used for adding or selecting an annotation. annotationImage, { // optional.
+Unique identifier used for adding or selecting an annotation.
+  annotationImage: { // optional.
 Marker image for type=point
     source: {
       uri // required. string.
 Either remote image URL or the name (without extension) of a bundled image },
     height, // required. number.
 Image height
     width, // required. number.
 Image width
   },
-  rightCalloutAccessory, { // optional. iOS only.
+  rightCalloutAccessory: { // optional. iOS only.
 Clickable image that appears when type=point marker pressed
     source: {
       uri // required. string.
 Either remote image URL or the name (without extension) of a bundled image },